google/earthengine-community/tutorials/landsat-etm-to-oli-harmonization/index.md

-Reasons you might want to harmonize datasets include producing a long time series that spans Landsat TM, ETM+, and OLI or you want to produce near-date intra-annual composites to reduce the effects of missing observations from ETM+ SLC-off gaps and masking clouds/shadows.
+Reasons you might want to harmonize datasets include producing a long time series that spans Landsat TM, ETM+, and OLI or you want to produce near-date intra-annual composites to reduce the effects of missing observations from ETM+ SLC-off gaps and cloud/shadow masking.
 Please see the linked manuscript above for more information.

 ## Instructions